How to Test Android Applications - part 2Testing

 Suppose we have another function - email functionality for the same application, and you find a problem with it.
 However, it is not part of the current version if such errors are assigned as a deferred or deferred status.

-9. During this phase, the defect is assigned a status in process,
+During this phase, the defect is assigned a status in the process,

 Once the code is fixed.
 A defect is assigned a status fixed.

-12. Consider a situation where, during the first release of the flight reservation, an error was detected in the fax order, which has been fixed and a status of closed has been assigned.
+- Consider a situation where, during the first release of the flight reservation, an error was detected in the fax order, which has been fixed and the status of closed has been assigned.
 The same error occurred again during the second upgrade version.

 In such cases, a closed defect is opened again.